darkmatter08/toy-models-for-superposition/README.md

 So when a feature is detected, since the vector features are not 90 degrees(orthogonal)
 another correlated features at the side will also fire
+but since the features are sparse, it is unlikely that both fired at the same time in reality
-but the RELU will cut it off which allows the network to squeeze more features
+the RELU will cut it off which allows the network to squeeze more features
 resulting in angles between features to be < 90 degrees (non independent)